teuton-software/teuton/docs/learn/example-02-configfile.md

 └── resume.txt
 ```

-Let's see `export` keyword output.
+Let's see `export` keyword output for case 01.

 ```
 $ more var/learn-02-config/case-01.txt